-I. Initiation of a CREM
+II.
+Initiation of a CREM

-- A. A creation, reorganization, elimination or merger of one or more degree granting units (CREM) may be initiated by university, campus, or school administrators; by faculty through any of their governance bodies (including those of individual units); or by students through any of their governance bodies. - B. An initiator as defined above in (I.A.) is obliged to inform directly the CREM committee and provost of its interest in proposing a CREM at the earliest stage of planning and provide a prima facie case for doing so.
+- A. A creation, reorganization, elimination or merger of one or more degree granting units (CREM) may be initiated by University, campus, or school administrators; by faculty through any of their governance bodies (including those of individual units); or by students through any of their governance bodies. - B. An initiator as defined above in (II.A.al.A.) is obliged to inform directly the CREM committee and provost of its interest in proposing a CREM at the earliest stage of planning, and provide a prima facie case for doing so.
 A prima facie case entails a brief rationale that explains why the CREM is considered both desirable and feasible.
 The initiation should take place during the Fall or Spring semester to allow for full faculty involvement. - C. The provost will present the case for a CREM to all vice provosts and deans, together with a copy of this policy.
 The CREM standing committee will present the case, together with a copy of this policy, to school policy committees and potentially affected faculty members.
 A reasonable time for remonstrance will be provided, whereby parties may declare that they do not consider themselves to be involved in the CREM or additional parties may express their interest in participating in it.
 In circumstances where there is just cause for confidentiality, dissemination may be delayed, during which time no substantive steps may be taken in the CREM. - D. The CREM committee will discuss a response to the prima facie case and the degree to which the CREM would affect multiple units on campus.
 The CREM committee will consider issues including but not limited to: widespread curricular changes that affect units across campus, and intellectual organization of multiple units.
 Based on this discussion, the committee will make a public recommendation concerning which faculty or units are affected.
 If the deans of schools or faculty members are dissatisfied with this recommendation, they can appeal to the provost.
 The provost will then decide which units and which individual members of faculty are substantially affected. - E. If only a single unit is affected substantially, the CREM will proceed according to the CREM policy of the affected unit.
 Should the unit not have a CREM policy, the unit's policy committee will adapt this policy to suit its particular circumstances.
-If individual faculty members or governance bodies within the unit believe that they have not been sufficiently engaged in the CREM process, they may petition the CREM committee.
-In such cases, the CREM committee will mediate between the individual, the appropriate governing bodies and administration officers as discussed in (Policy Statement § C.).
-In cases in which mediation is unsuccessful, the CREM committee will refer the case to the BFC Executive Committee, which may take further action. - F. If a CREM substantially affects more than one unit, the governance bodies of the affected units will be presented with the prima facie case for a CREM by the initiator.
-The faculty will vote on whether or not to proceed with the CREM, in accordance with the voting procedures in the governance documents of the affected units, and according to a procedure, established in concert by the affected units prior to the vote, for combining the votes of individual units into a collective outcome.
-Individual affected faculty who are not voting members of any of the affected units will convene as a body and vote according to procedures that accord with the norms of governance at IUB.
+If individual faculty members or governance bodies within the unit believe that they have not been sufficiently engaged in the CREM process, they may petition the CREM committee will mediate between the individual, the appropriate governing bodies and administration officers as discussed in (I-C-Policy Statement § C.).
+In cases in which mediation is unsuccessful, the CREM committee will refer the case to the BFC Executive Committee, which may take further action.